hdShang/arxiv-daily/docs/cs-LG/2025-05-10/papers/250506699v3-model-steering-learning-with-a-reference-model-improves-generalizati.md

 ---
 layout: default
-title: Model Steering: Learning with a Reference Model Improves Generalization Bounds and Scaling Laws
+title: "Model Steering: Learning with a Reference Model Improves Generalization Bounds and Scaling Laws"
 ---

 # Model Steering: Learning with a Reference Model Improves Generalization Bounds and Scaling Laws